 When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty shall notify the Academic Dean/Director of Education.

-For linear programs, the consecutive absence rule is applied to days missed in a single term.
 For modular programs, the consecutive absence rule is applied to days missed in the total program.